Guinea pigs are lovely pets, and you have to know how to tame a guinea pig.

 However, good enough amounts of vitamins A, D, and E are also important.

-5. Guinea Pigs Have A Tendency To Be Fickle
+5. Guinea Pigs Can Be Fickle

 Eaters about sparkling fruits and veggies after learning early in life are no longer appropriate to consume, and their ingesting conduct may be hard to exchange after maturity.